 How fear of people affects behaviour

-In my experience of helping people overcome this problem, it is mainly based on the person’s fantasies about what other people might be thinking about them.
+In my experience of helping people overcome this problem, I notice that they worry a lot about what other people think of them.
 People with social phobia generally assume that other people dislike them, or would dislike them if they noticed them.
 The less they really know about another person, the more they fantasise about what the other person really thinks of them.
 Even in online conversations with strangers they worry excessively about reactions to their comments.

 This belief that other people wouldn’t like them causes three common reactions, namely avoidance, aggression, and people-pleasing.